We often get asked about our Lifetime Mold Guarantee. What is it? How does it work?

 Xcentric offers a Lifetime Mold Guarantee at no extra cost to you for the life of your project.
 We stand behind every mold we build and run.

-Features and benefits of the guarantee include:
+Features and benefits of the Lifetime Mold Guarantee include:

 No Part Quantity Limits – There are no part quantity limits for the life of your project.